crossbrowsertesting/cbt-tunnel-nodejs/README.md

 		The kill file option allows you specify the name of a 'kill file' that if placed in the current directory will cause the program to gracefully shutdown.
 	Command line: '--v'
 	Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","tType":"simpleproxy","v":true},function(err){ if(!err) do stuff })'
-		Specifiying this flag enables verbose mode; you'll see most of the traffic handling.
+		Specifying this flag enables verbose mode; you'll see most of the traffic handling.